-We won’t go into too much detail about that in this article; instead, I invite you to follow this link, it will take you to our website where you can learn how we teach our students to speak Spanish fluently through a 4-step method called Conversation Based Chunking.
+We won’t go into too much detail about that in this article; instead, I invite to our free Spanish training where you can learn how we teach our students to speak Spanish fluently through a 4-step method called Conversation Based Chunking.
 You won’t need any grammar rules and looong vocabulary lists… that I can assure you!

 With that being said, here are 6 other survival tips you can start using right away!